-- Minimize environmental impact by using Leave No Trace (LNT) principles.
-Safety considerations do take priority over LNT practices. - Consider the four W's when selecting a campsite: wind (exposure), water, wildlife, and widow-makers (dead trees). - Teach proper use and maintenance of stoves, hot pots, and fuel bottles to all people that will be cooking. - Do not cook in tents or vestibules except in an emergency. - Proper use of stoves, hot pots, and fuel bottle maintenance should be taught to all people that will be cooking. - Separate food, garbage, and toiletries when appropriate to minimize wildlife encounters. - During games and activities, leaders should choose an appropriate area and ensure emotional safety referencing the "Behavior Contract" where appropriate.
+• Minimize environmental impact by using Leave No Trace (LNT) principles.
+Safety considerations do take priority over LNT practices.

+• Consider the four W's when selecting a campsite: wind (exposure), water, wildlife, and widow-makers (dead trees).

+• Proper use of stoves, hot pots, and fuel bottle maintenance should be taught to all people that will be cooking.

+Do not cook in tents or vestibules except in an emergency.
+Separate food, garbage, and toiletries when appropriate to minimize wildlife encounters.

+• During games and activities, leaders should choose an appropriate area and ensure emotional safety referencing the "Behavior Contract" where appropriate.